cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 ==================

 Processes had to inherit the ``Process`` base class in SimPy 2.
-Subclasses had to implement at least a so called *Process Execution Method (PEM)* and in most cases ``__init__()``.
+Subclasses had to implement at least a so called *Process Execution Method (PEM)* (which is basically a generator function) and in most cases ``__init__()``.
 Each process needed to know the ``Simulation`` instance it belonged to.
 This reference was passed implicitly in the procedural API and had to be passed explicitly in the object-oriented API.
 Apart from some internal problems, this made it quite cumbersome to define a simple process.

-Processes were started by passing the ``Process`` and the generator returned by the PEM to either the global ``activate()`` function or the corresponding ``Simulation`` method.
+Processes were started by passing the ``Process`` and a generator instance created by the generator function to either the global ``activate()`` function or the corresponding ``Simulation`` method.

-A process in SimPy 3 can be defined by any Python generator function (no matter if it’s defined on module level or as an instance method).
-Hence, they are now just called process functions.
-They usually require a reference to the :class:`~simpy.core.Environment` to interact with, but this is completely optional.
+A process in SimPy 3 is a Python generator (no matter if it’s defined on module level or as an instance method) wrapped in a :class:`~simpy.events.Process` instance.
+The generator usually requires a reference to a :class:`~simpy.core.Environment` to interact with, but this is completely optional.